 Step 4: Add Embellishments

 After soldering, embellishments can be added.
 I use craft wire and shape it into a bail using round nose pliers.
-I use metal embellishments that are premade and also make my own from wire.
+I use metal embellishments that are premade and also make my own from the wire.
 Embellishments add a nice touch and make each piece even more unique.

 Keep Silver Metal Embellishments and Wire Handy

 A collection of assorted embellishments will inspire creativity.
 Keeping these on hand is always a good idea to generate new ideas.
 If you do not have or can't find silver-toned embellishments to use, I have used brass and copper metal embellishments and coated the metal with gel flux and a thin coat of solder to match the soldered edges of my glass art.